Simon Nian by Yves Rodier

 'Simon Nian'.

 Yves Rodier is a French-Canadian comic artist and animator, who gained notoriety as a Hergé fan and pastiche artist.
 He is well known for creating a bootleg version of the final unfinished 'Tintin' story 'Tintin and the Alpha Art' (1991).
-His best known own comic series are 'Simon Nian' (2005) and 'El Spectro' (2011-2013).
+Rodier's best-known comic series are the humorous adventure series 'Simon Nian' (2005- ), scripted by François Corteggiani, and the wrestling comic 'El Spectro' (2011-2013), scripted by Frédéric Antoine.

 Early life

-Rodier was born in 1967 in Farnhem in the Quebec region Montérégie.
-He grew up reading comics from the 1950s and 1960s, which he found in his brother's old copies of the magazines Tintin and Spirou.
-He also read Pif Gadget and especially enjoyed reading Hergé's 'Tintin' and 'Astérix' by René Goscinny and Albert Uderzo.
-Despite his passion for comics, he ended up studying music and later cinematographic techniques at the Cégep in St-Hyacinthe.
+Yves Rodier was born in 1967 in Farnhem in the Quebec region Montérégie.
+He grew up reading his brother's old copies of the comic magazines Tintin and Spirou.
+He also read Pif Gadget and especially enjoyed reading Hergé's 'Tintin' and René Goscinny and Albert Uderzo's 'Astérix'.
+Despite his passion for comics, Rodier studied music and later cinematographic techniques at the Cégep in St-Hyacinthe.

 Alph-Art by Yves Rodier